mm6/InternetOfThingsCourse/Review.md

 ### Argon microntroller lecture notes

 + What is firmware?
-+ How did our Argon communicate with our servlets?
++ How did our Argon communicate with our node.js server??
 + Be able to read and interpret a simple firmware application.
 + The Particel Device Cloud